Lee Child

 What was the first book Lee Child wrote?

-The first novel written by Lee Child was Killing Floor, published in 1997.
+The first book written by Lee Child was Killing Floor, published in 1997.

 What was the most recent book Lee Child wrote?

-His most recently released work was No Plan B on October 25th, 2022.
+His most recently released work was Eleven Numbers on February 1st, 2025.

 Will there be any more books by Lee Child?